HomeReportsGuides › Pre-Foreclosure vs Tax Sale

 Get both pre-foreclosure and tax sale leads from court records

-Keystone Court Data monitors county court dockets daily and delivers all lead types — including pre-foreclosure and tax sale — the day they are filed.
+Keystone Court Data monitors county court dockets daily and delivers all lead types — including pre-foreclosure and tax sale — within two days of filing.
 One subscriber per county.
 Start your free trial or see pricing.